-The Company is subject to rate regulation with respect to its automobile insurance business, which comprises approximately 32% (2022 restated: 35%) of net premiums written.
+The Company is subject to rate regulation with respect to its automobile insurance business, which comprises approximately 30% (2023: 32%) of net premiums written.
 The approach adopted towards auto rate regulation varies by province.
 In certain jurisdictions, a regulator will assess whether the proposed auto premiums are just and reasonable, do not impair the solvency of the insurer, are not excessive and are reasonably predictive of risk before the proposed premiums become effective.